-Each campus continues engagement with the funded Good to Great Schools program focussing on Literacy.
-Numeracy and Writing.
-The program is based on a strong explicit instruction development model.
-That model is informed by extensive consultation, research, testing and delivery with Indigenous communities and remote community schools over the past ten years.
-The eight cycles of school practice provide a systematic way to drive continuous school improvement with a focus on professional development for teachers, data driven improvement for students, peer collegiality amongst teachers and community engagement.
+The Schools continue to engage with Good to Great Schools literacy programs and they are progressing positively.
+The eight cycles of School practice provide a systematic way to drive continuous school improvement with a focus on professional development for teachers, data driven improvement for students, peer collegiality amongst teachers and community engagement.
 Support is provided through each stage of the program by the School Partnership Manager, School Partnership Coordinator and the Teaching Coach.
+There has been a greater focus on data collection and tracking performance.
+This has allowed us to more specifically identify areas for growth and plan strategies around individual student improvement.